microsoft/TailwindTraders-Backend/README.md

 Please, note that the Service principal must already exist.
 To create a service principal you can run the command `az ad sp create-for-rbac`.

-If using Powershell run the `./Create-Secret.ps1` with following parameters:
+If using Powershell run the `./Create-Secret.ps1` inside `powershell` folder with following parameters:

 - `-resourceGroup <group>` Resource group where AKS is
 - `-acrName <name>` Name of the ACR